-Concurrent to changing bank regulation and changing Federal Reserve Policy new Dodd-Frank legislation increased compliance costs with the drafting of hundreds of new regulations and hundreds yet to be written.
+Concurrent to changing bank regulation and changing Federal Reserve Policy new Dodd-Frank legislation increased compliance costs with the drafting of hundreds of new regulations and thousands of pages of new compliance costs.
 This caused banks to reduce CRE production staffing consistent with reduced lending and redirect staff to increase required servicing for regulatory monitoring.

 Now lenders and borrowers need introductions.
 Lenders are selective by type, location and various underwriting characteristics.
 Wheeler Capital Partners can locate a bank that is interested in your project; prepare informative presentations and factual market analysis to allow the bank to properly assess risk.

 The resulting delinquency and losses from the recession caused a retooling of the market acceptance of this funding.
 CMBS 2.0 issuance as it is referred to since the Great Financial Crisis exhibits conservative underwriting with increased debt service coverage ratios, lower loan to value ratios and minimum debt yield ratios.
 Initially 2.0 offerings were private transactions via Rule 144A but with greater transparency, increased loan level disclosures and lower % of pool with subordinate debt publicly registered securities returned in 2011.
-Issuance grew from 2009 reaching in excess of $96.7 billion in 2019 topping 2018’s volume by 27.1% and the heaviest issuance since the Great Financial Crisis, according to Trepp.
-The fourth quarter alone posted $38.5 billion of issuance, or 40% of the year’s total.
+Issuance grew from 2009 reaching in excess of $109.1 billion in 2021 according to Trepp.
+Issuance was down 37% in 2022 resulting in $70.06 billion issuance and continues to trend downward.

 Risk retention became required by Dodd Frank on 12/24/16.
 Now a 5% retained piece of each transaction favors bank issuance or an issuer must issue a high premium B-piece in the horizontal strips.
-This caused volume to never return to pre Dodd Frank retention requirement.
-2019 issuance volume in the 4th quarter was driven by a one-time GSE event.
+This caused volume to never return to pre-Dodd Frank retention requirement.

 Wheeler Capital Partners has credibility with issuers and presentations are complete and easily underwritten for rapid deal response.
 The current uncertainty requires a knowledgeable presenter with known to the lenders to assure commitment and closing.
 We closely monitor from application to closing all details to insure funding consistent with commitment.

-Life / Property Casualty Insurance Companies continue to grow slowly and selectively with $572 billion in loans outstanding or 15% of total CRE loans outstanding.
+Life / Property Casualty Insurance Companies continue to grow slowly and selectively with $655 billion in loans outstanding or 15% of total CRE loans outstanding.
 They are the most conservative funding sources offering financing to high-quality borrowers owning the best projects with loan to values rarely exceeding 60% and the lowest rates in the market with the exception of agencies.
-As they improve credit quality they also increased average mortgage sizes from $15.5 million to $20.5 million to lower transaction costs as margins tighten.
+As they improve credit quality, they also increased average mortgage sizes from $15.5 million to $20.5 million to lower transaction costs as margins tighten.
 Each insurance company has industry sector type limits, loan size limits, demographic restrictions and stringent underwriting assumptions.
-However we have found smaller insurance companies with more flexible term, rates and loan size.
-Many change desired characteristics during the year and ongoing contact is needed to match changing needs.
+However, we have found smaller insurance companies with more flexible term, rates and loan size.
+Many changes desired characteristics during the year and ongoing contact is needed to match changing needs.

 Wheeler Capital Partners understands borrower needs and match your needs to changing insurance company requirements.
 We as a third party mitigate underwriting requirements with effective presentations and offering creative solutions for all parties.